iron-io/functions/docs/hot-containers.md

 known point, process the work, the write the output to stdout with some information about when functions daemon should stop reading from stdout.

-In the case at hand, we start by plugging stdin to a HTTP request parser:
+In the case at hand, we serve a loop, whose first part is plugging stdin to a HTTP request parser:

 ```go
 r := bufio.NewReader(os.Stdin)